STRABf5/SSPMambaNet/README.md

 ## Detection of seedling deficiency in nutrient pots
 The main algorithm is in tool/detect_Missing_pot.py
 ## Data availability
->>The raw data, among the labels are available upon reasonable request to 18154346943@163.com or .
+>>The raw data, among the labels are available upon reasonable request to 18154346943@163.com or [this form](https://pan.baidu.com/s/1vybEP6-64aLG4I78nVipBw?pwd=mn9m  Extracted code：mn9m)